cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 where :code:`reference` can be another unit name string or a StandardUnits.
 And :code:`prefix` can be a string or an integer.

 To create a :code:`Units` item you need will follow the same basic steps as other entities: declare it, name it, define it, and then add it in.
-For
-example:
+For example:

 **TODO** Check the overloads of the addUnit function ... not sure these are consistent

 .. code-block:: python

     from libcellml import Units

-    # Declaring, naming, and defining a "millisecond" unit pointer
+    # Declare, name, and define a "millisecond" unit pointer.
     ms = Units("millisecond")

     # The manner of specification here is agnostic: all three definitions are identical.